heidekrueger/heidekrueger/README.md

 ## Hi, I'm Stefan 👋

-I'm a CS PhD student at TU Munich, doing research at the intersection of Reinforcement Learning, Algorithmic Game Theory and Market Design.
+I'm passionate about using math, algorithms and data to enable smarter decision making.
+Currently, I'm a Computer Science PhD student at TU Munich, doing research at the intersection of Artificial Intelligence, Algorithmic Game Theory and Microeconomics.
-In my research, I'm interested in the application of Multiagent Reinforcement Learning methods to compute market equilibria, especially in auctions, and the mathematical underpinnings this entails.
+In my research, I study applications of Multiagent Reinforcement Learning methods to compute nontrivial market equilibria, especially in auctions, and the mathematical underpinnings this entails.
 Previously, I worked as a Data Scientist in the telecomunications industry after earning my BSc and MSc degrees in applied Mathematics.

 My expected graduation date for my PhD program is Summer/Fall 2022.
 After that I will be looking for Research Scientist / Research Engineer / AI Engineer / ML Engineer / Data Scientist positions in industry or Postdoc research opportunities at the intersection of AI, ML, Economics and Incentive Design.